algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 **Frustrations**:

 - Maxence never tasted a traditional dish of the region.
-- Maxence has enough to search for wines and cheeses on different applications.
+- Maxence had enough to search for wines and cheeses on different applications.
 - Maxence can't use the online application due to its poor quality internet connection.

 **Goals**:

 - They want to discover the traditional dishes of their heart region.
 - They want to save time in their research by searching for both cheeses and wines on the same application.
-- They want a free-connection application to use it even with their connection.
+- They want an application that functions without requiring an internet connection.

 ### Use Cases